apiato/documentation/docs/digging-deeper/service-providers.md

 :::

 Those providers are not auto registered by default, thus writing any code there will not be available, unless you extend them.
-Once extended the child Provider should be registered in its Container Main Provider, which makes its parent available.
+Once extended the child Service Provider should be registered in its Container Main Service Provider, which makes its parent available.

-This rule does not apply to the `RouteServiceProvider` since it's required by Apiato, this Provider is registered by the `ShipProvider`.
+This rule does not apply to the `RouteServiceProvider` since it's required by Apiato, this Service Provider is registered by the `ShipProvider`.

 Check [How Service Providers are auto-loaded](../faq).